pawelkazub/pawelkazub.github.io/_posts/2023-01-16-your-new-blog-post.md

 accessories.
 Expertise in acquiring and servicing individual customers, both in English and native language.
 Skilled in managing a fleet of several dozen vehicles, ensuring efficient operation and maintenance.

-01/10/2018 – 20/01/2022 Wrocław, Poland
+SYSTEMS ENGINEERING Wroclaw University of Science and Technology (01/10/2018 – 20/01/2022 Wrocław, Poland) Address wybrzeże Stanisława Wyspiańskiego 27, Wrocław, Poland Website https://pwr.edu.pl/en/ Field of study Information and Communication Technologies Final grade 4,5 Thesis Design a business model for a selected IT business

-SYSTEMS ENGINEERING Wroclaw University of Science and Technology Address wybrzeże Stanisława Wyspiańskiego 27, Wrocław, Poland Website https://pwr.edu.pl/en/ Field of study Information and Communication Technologies Final grade 4,5 Thesis Design a business model for a selected IT business
+MASTER OF SCIENCE IN MANAGEMENT (MANAGERIAL BEHAVIOR AND DECISIONS) 01/03/2022 – CURRENT Wrocław, Poland

-01/03/2022 – CURRENT Wrocław, Poland
+Univeristy of Science and Technology

-MASTER OF SCIENCE IN MANAGEMENT (MANAGERIAL BEHAVIOR AND DECISIONS) Wroclaw Univeristy of Science and Technology
+#Summury
 I am currently pursuing a Master of Science in Management with a focus on Managerial Behavior and Decisions.
 I am also on a one-year exchange program at Universidad Pontificia Comillas ICAI-ICADE in Madrid, Spain, which is considered one of the best private universities in the country.
 This field of study